sibdevtools/api-content/readme.md

-# Simple Mock - Content API
+# SibDevTools - Content API

 ## To build